khushpatel25/DevOpsProject-Manifests/README.md

-# 🚀 DevOps Project: Full Multi-Stage CI/CD & GitOps Pipeline
+# 🚀 Multi-Stage GitOps Pipeline with Continuous Promotion using Kargo by Akuity!

 This project demonstrates an end-to-end DevOps pipeline that automates the process of building, promoting, and deploying containerized applications to a **Kubernetes** cluster across **development**, **staging**, and **production** environments.
 It leverages modern tools and methodologies, including: